Accenture/EcoSonar/USER_GUIDE.md

 1. the EcoIndex Score reflects the environmental impact of your website.
 We have been using an open-source audit calculation called EcoIndex : http://www.ecoindex.fr/
 2. the Lighthouse Performance Score reflects the performance of your website.
 We are using the audit offered by Google Lighthouse : https://developers.google.com/web/tools/lighthouse
 3. the Lighthouse Accessibility Score reflects the level of accessibility of your website.
 We are using the audit offered by Google Lighthouse : https://developers.google.com/web/tools/lighthouse
+4. The W3C Score that reflects the number of errors that have been addressed into the project : https://validator.w3.org/

 The proposed scores are indicative and only take into account automatically measurable criteria.
 A manual and in-depth analysis is recommended to complete the EcoSonar audit report.